 - 1. Prepare the payment voucher in accordance with the following guidelines: - a.
-Assign the document a unique number that is 8 characters in length.
+Assign the document a unique number that is 8 digits in length.
 FCD recommends using the system generated number (NEXT). - b.
 Enter the supplier ID on the Payment Voucher.
 If the supplier ID is not in SHARE, request the supplier be added.
-The agency should ensure the address and location (remit to) information are correct in relation to the invoice and purchase order. - c.
-Reference the correct encumbrance document if one exists.
-Documents requiring an encumbrance will not be processed without a Purchase Order reference. - d.
-If multiple lines are needed on the voucher, invoice lines should be used instead of distribution lines. - e.
+The agency should ensure the address and location (remit to) information are correct and match in relation to the invoice and purchase order. - c.
+Pull in the Purchase Order if applicable. - d.
+If multiple lines are needed on the voucher, invoice lines should be used instead of distribution lines.
+If submitting a Journal Voucher (JV), follow job aid instructions found at https://info.share.nm.gov/fin-jobaids.html - e.
 The payment message box on the payments tab must be populated for all vouchers entered directly into the AP module.
-This message should include the invoice number, account number or some sort of identifying information that will help the recipient identify the reason for payment. - f.
+This message should include the invoice number, account number or identifying information that will help the recipient identify the reason for payment. - f.
 Attach the required supporting documentation in PDF format (single file preferred).
 All supporting documentation must be legible.
-This documentation must include approved policy exemptions and white papers, if applicable. - 2.
+This documentation must include approved white papers, if applicable. - 2.
 Invoices should not be split into multiple payments.
 Please refer to the year-end closing instructions for paying invoices that cross fiscal years. - 3.
-An Invoice should contain the supplier's name and remit to address, invoice or account number/date, dates of goods received, or services provided and current dollar amount due. - 4.
+An Invoice should contain the supplier's name and remit to address, invoice or account number/date, dates of goods received, or services provided, and current dollar amount due. - 4.
 Accounting dates should match on each line of the voucher and should be dated in an open accounting period.
 Invoices paid in July for the prior year must have an accounting date of June 30th. - 5.
 Invoices must contain a unique invoice number to prevent duplication of payment.
 The agency should request unique invoice numbers from suppliers, as necessary.
 If a unique number is not available, the agency may request an exception from the State Controller to use the account number as the invoice number.
 In the absence of a unique invoice or account number, the agency should follow the recommendations below for creating a consistent invoice numbering system.
+The date used in the invoice number will be first date of travel.